I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createbundleobject.md

 ## Members

 `cObjects`

 The number of the DXGK object to be bundled.

+`dwBundleDesiredAccess`

+The desired access for bundle handle.

 `hNtBundleHandle`

 The NT bundle handle.

 `pBundleObjectAttributes`

 Object attributes for the bundled object.

 `phObjects`

 A pointer to the array of the DXGK object to be bundled.

 `ppObjectAttributes`

 An array of pointers to object attributes for DXGK objects.

 ## Requirements